 Organic channels are the bedrock of sustainable growth.
 They build long term assets that generate leads for years.

-• Thought Leadership: Position your company and its leaders as experts.
+- Thought Leadership: Position your company and its leaders as experts.
 This can be done through insightful articles, speaking at industry events, and sharing unique data or perspectives.
-Thought leadership builds brand credibility and attracts high quality leads.
+Thought leadership builds brand credibility.

-• Social Media Strategy: Be active where your customers are.
-For B2B, LinkedIn is often the top platform.
+- Social Media and Employee Advocacy: Be active where your customers are, which for B2B is often LinkedIn.
 Use it to share content, engage in conversations, and build your founder’s brand.
+Encourage your team to share content too; employee advocacy expands your reach authentically.
 Learn how to nail your LinkedIn content strategy as a B2B SaaS founder.

 Community, Partnerships, and Outreach

-Marketing isn’t just about what you create; it’s also about the relationships you build.
+Marketing is not just about what you create; it is also about the relationships you build.

-• Community Marketing: Build a space (like a Slack or Discord group) where your users can connect with each other and your team.
+- Community Marketing: Build a space (like a Slack or Discord group) where your users can connect with each other and your team.
 A thriving community fosters loyalty, reduces churn, and can be a great source of feedback.
-Participating in other relevant SaaS marketing communities is also a great way to learn and build connections.

-• LinkedIn and Email Outreach: Proactively reach out to potential customers who fit your ideal customer profile.
-Personalized, value driven outreach on LinkedIn and via email can be a powerful way to start conversations and book demos, especially for higher priced products.
+- LinkedIn and Email Outreach: Proactively reach out to potential customers who fit your ideal customer profile.
+Personalized, value driven outreach can be a powerful way to start conversations and book demos, especially for higher priced products.

 Paid Channels and High Impact Campaigns